santwer/Exporter/README.md

 {/customer}
 ```

-However you can set up one where condition to get the entry.
+However, you can set up one where condition to get the entry.
 ```word
 {customer}
     {name}, {email}